There Is

 "There Is" is the second and final single from Box Car Racer's eponymous album.
-Guitarist and vocalist Tom DeLonge still occasionally plays a solo version of this song in concert with Angels & Airwaves.
 The single peaked at number 32 on the Billboard's Modern Rock Tracks chart.

 The band performed the song live on The Tonight Show with Jay Leno on September 3, 2002, and on The Late Late Show with Craig Kilborn on October 17, 2002.
+Guitarist and vocalist Tom DeLonge still occasionally plays a solo version of this song in concert with Angels & Airwaves.
+In 2024, Blink-182 performed the song as part of a medley alongside +44's "When Your Heart Stops Beating".